 "I just loved that Temple was a little more forward thinking at the time," said Saltman.

 After graduation, Saltman moved to Hollywood, where she quickly built a successful career as a producer.
-She was living out her dream as an on-screen journalist for The Insider, which covers entertainment news.
+She was living out her dream as an on-screen journalist for Access Hollywood, which covers entertainment news.
 She describes her life during that time as "revolv[ing] around celebrity gossip, dissecting TV shows and interviewing stars on red carpets.

 Everything changed when, within the space of two years, her brother died from cancer, and her father from suicide.
 Her grief caused her to reassess what was important, and to begin to seek answers to the deeper questions surrounding the purpose of her life.